HyDE-Project/hyde-site/src/content/docs/en/help/faq.md

 <details>
 <summary>〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️</summary>

-Please navigate to the Hyprland wiki for the explanation.
+Please refer to the [Hyprland Wiki](https://wiki.hyprland.org) for the explanation.

 [XWayland](https://wiki.hyprland.org/Configuring/XWayland/)
 Note that if the application does not support Wayland, HyDE, Hyprland and Wayland itself don't have powers to magically fixed the issue!
 Do not report this as an issue, try to open questions on the [Discussion panel](https://github.com/HyDE-Project/Hyde-cli) for help.